Romania (European Parliament constituency): 2007

 The 2007 European election was Romania's first election since joining the European Union (EU) which occurred during the same year.

 2009

 The 2009 European election was the seventh election to the European Parliament and the second for Romania.

 2014

 The 2014 European election was the eighth election to the European Parliament and the third for Romania.

 2019

 The 2019 European election was the ninth election to the European Parliament and the fourth for Romania.

 2024

-The 2024 European election will be the tenth election to the European Parliament and the fifth for Romania.
+The 2024 European election was the tenth election to the European Parliament and the fifth for Romania.